Maciej Żurawski

 Maciej Stanisław Żurawski ([ˈmatɕɛj ʐuˈrafski]; born 12 September 1976) is a Polish former professional footballer who played as a forward.

 Żurawski appeared 72 times and scored 17 goals for Poland, representing them at two World Cups and Euro 2008.
 He also scored 121 goals in the Polish Ekstraklasa (11th most in history) and was the top league goalscorer twice.
 He also played in Scotland, Greece and Cyprus.
+In 2002, he was chosen the Polish Footballer of the Year.

 Club career

 Warta Poznań

 Born in Poznań, Żurawski started his career as a youth at Warta Poznań, the club where his father Andrzej was one of the football coaches.
-He made his debut for Warta Poznań in Ekstraklasa on 31 July 1994 in a league match against Widzew Łódż, at the age of 17.
+He made his debut for Warta Poznań in Ekstraklasa on 31 July 1994 in a league match against Widzew Łódź, at the age of 17.
 At the end of his first season, Warta was relegated from the Ekstraklasa.